fkesheh/mcp-agent-server/README.md

 - Create and configure multiple specialized agents with different capabilities
 - Connect these agents to your MCP clients
 - Compose agents into master agents for complex workflows
-- Build AI applications with advanced capabilities through tools and MCP servers
+- Build AI applications with advanced capabilities MCP servers

 This project leverages the [mcp-ai-agent](https://github.com/fkesheh/mcp-ai-agent) framework to simplify agent creation and management.